Exploring 20 unique mint varieties

 Grapefruit mint carries the bold, tangy essence of grapefruit.
 The leaves are dark green, occasionally with purplish edges.
 Like other citrus mints, it is used in aromatherapy to uplift mood using its bright, energising fragrance.

-Aroma: Zesty, tangy citrus
+Taste: Zesty, bitter citrus

 Flowers: Pale mauve